Infant Safe Haven Laws - South Dakota

 Citation: Ann.
 Laws §§ 25-5A-28; 25-5A-30; 25-5A-32

-It is not a crime for a parent to deliver a child to an emergency medical services provider or a licensed child-placing agency if the child has not been harmed prior to being left with the emergency medical services provider or a licensed child-placing agency.
+It is not a crime for a parent to surrender a newborn to an emergency medical services provider or a licensed child-placing agency if the child has not been harmed prior to being surrendered.

 The parent leaving the child is not required to provide any information, including the name of the parents.